-- Take part in all forms of assessment relating to your course - Give proper consideration of ethical issues to strengthen your research, by familiarising yourself with our research ethical approval requirements and obtain ethical approval - Make sure that you have understood all assessment information including deadlines, exam dates, and how you should present and hand in your assignments - Be aware of the academic rules relating to your studies and complete all assessments in your own words, and keep to the guidance on good academic practice - Understand academic integrity and use sessions and online resources available to keep to this - Present your written work in a word-processed format, and include all appropriate references correctly and hand in assignments in a plastic wallet.
-It should be noted that during COVID-19 adaptations, assessment submission is currently online.
-Clear details are provided on the UCP website. - Arrive prepared to any assessment or examination at least ten minutes before the start time.
-This relates to both face-to-face and any virtual assessments and examinations. - If you arrive after the stated start time or unprepared you will be refused entry to an assessment (i.e. for presentations).
-Arriving late for other students assessments is not acceptable and you will need to wait until their assessment is over to enter the room - Know you are allowed to enter up to fifteen minutes late for an exam or test but no extra time will be given - Use the feedback you receive on your work to improve in future assignments - Submit any claim for mitigation within five working days of the assignment deadline or exam date.
-You can submit a claim for mitigation if you think your performance in any assessment was affected by unexpected circumstances.
-The limited numbers of unforeseen or unexpected circumstances for which you may claim mitigation are explained clearly in the awarding body Academic Regulations (e.g. ARU or Pearson). - Retain your assignment submission receipt (hard copy or electronic) and copies of written work until your marks have been confirmed by the assessment panel or panels - Please note Academic Regulations are reviewed on an annual basis and it is expected that you familiarise yourself with them each year
+- Take part in all forms of assessment relating to your course - Give proper consideration of ethical issues to strengthen your research, by familiarising yourself with our research ethical approval requirements and obtain ethical approval - Make sure that you have understood all assessment information including deadlines, exam dates, and how you should present and hand in your assignments, whether via Canvas or as hardcopy - Be aware of the academic rules relating to your studies and complete all assessments in your own words, and keep to the guidance on good academic practice - Understand academic integrity and use sessions and online resources available to keep to this - Present your written work in a word-processed format, and include all appropriate references correctly and hand in assignments using the specified procedures - Arrive prepared to any assessment or examination at least ten minutes before the start time.
+This relates to both face-to-face and any virtual assessments and examinations - If you arrive after the stated start time or unprepared you will be refused entry to an assessment (i.e. for presentations).
+Arriving late for other students assessments is not acceptable and you will need to wait until their assessment is over to enter the room - Know you are allowed to enter up to fifteen minutes late for an exam or test but no extra time will be given - Use the feedback you receive on your work to improve in future assignments - Submit any claim for extenuating circumstances/mitigation within five working days of the assignment deadline or exam date.
+You can submit a claim for extenuating circumstances/mitigation if you think your performance in any assessment was affected by unexpected circumstances.
+The limited numbers of unforeseen or unexpected circumstances for which you may claim extenuating circumstances/mitigation are explained clearly in the awarding body Academic Regulations (e.g. ARU, OU or Pearson) - Retain your assignment submission receipt (hard copy or electronic) and copies of written work until your marks have been confirmed by the assessment panel or panels - Please note Academic Regulations are reviewed on an annual basis and it is expected that you familiarise yourself with them each year

-3. Dignity and your environment
+Dignity and your environment